 The milestones for

 each strategy are summarized below:

-Hydraulic system:A system was integrated from urban planning that controls runoff preventing impacts against the school in the event of torrential rain.
-The hydraulic system was conceived in 2 lines of action: The first, and considering the LEED baseline for annual consumption, with the installation of watersaving devices for sanitary purposes, showers and sinks in order to reduce the school’s water footprint.
-The second, the implementation of a Wastewater Treatment Plant to Tertiary Standards (Serial Batch Reactor) allowing all wastewater generated in the daily operations to be treated and reused for sanitary discharges and landscaping, in compliance with Colombian environmental regulations required for no waste discharge from schools.
+Hydraulic system: From the urban planning, we integrated a system that controls runoffs, preventing possible impact against the school in the event of torrential rain.
+The hydraulic system was conceived in 2 lines of action: The first one, and considering the LEED baseline for annual consumption, with the installation of water-saving devices for sanitary purposes, showers and sinks in order to reduce the school’s water footprint.
+The second one, the implementation of a Wastewater Treatment Plant for Tertiary Standards (Serial Batch Reactor) allowing all wastewater generated in the daily operations to be treated and reused for sanitary flushing and landscaping, in compliance with Colombian environmental regulations requiring no waste discharging from schools.

 Air Quality: Bioclimatic modeling was performed for all areas considering the architectural design and the integrity of its components in order to validate the requirements of ASHRAE standards (62.1-2007) concerning parameters for comfort and air exchange rates.
-The analysis performed allowed establishing a mixed ventilation strategy designed and integrated to CO2, temperature and relative humidity sensors, which automatically inject air into classrooms, thereby ensuring the CO2 levels required by LEED for educational establishments and comfort parameters based on external weather conditions.
-Similarly, and in compliance not only with Colombian law, but also with the specific LEED prerequisite, inside and in a 10m area surrounding the school, NO smoking is allowed.
+The analysis performed allowed establishing a mixed ventilation strategy designed and integrated to CO2, temperature and relative humidity sensors, which automatically inject air into classrooms, thereby ensuring the low CO2 levels required by LEED for educational constructions and comfort parameters based on external weather conditions.
+Similarly, and in compliance not only with Colombian law, but also with the specific LEED prerequisite, inside and in a 10m area surrounding the school, smoking is NOT allowed.